We are building a light rail network from TCCS on Vimeo.

-Where to start?
-The rapid growth in Canberra’s north identified the Gungahlin to City corridor as an ideal first stage and in 2014 the Capital Metro Agency was established as a dedicated organisation to plan, design and deliver Canberra’s first light rail route.
+The rapid growth in Canberra’s north identified the Gungahlin to City corridor as an ideal first stage and in 2013 the Capital Metro Agency was established as a dedicated organisation to plan, design and deliver Canberra’s first light rail route.

 Significant consultation activities were undertaken with the Canberra community to develop the urban design elements for stops, seating, artwork and landscaping.
-While one of the largest Environmental Impact Statements in Canberra history was prepared, publicly displayed and submitted to support the management and mitigations of the Gungahlin to City project.
+While one of the largest Environmental Impact Statements in Canberra’s history was prepared, publicly displayed and submitted to support the management and mitigations of the Gungahlin to City project.

 Design and various approvals were underway in 2015 and a major procurement activity was being overseen by Capital Metro Agency.

 2016 - 2019

-Canberra Metro, a consortium of Pacific Partnerships, CPB contractors, John Holland, Mitsubishi Corporation, Aberdeen Infrastructure Investment, Deutsche Bahn International and CAF was appointed mid-2016.
+Canberra Metro, a consortium of Pacific Partnerships, CPB contractors, John Holland, Mitsubishi Corporation and Aberdeen Infrastructure Investment was appointed mid-2016.

-The Canberra Metro Agency then became Transport Canberra and City Services in July 2016 to guide the delivery of light rail as part of an integrated transport network for the city – including future light rail routes.
+The Capital Metro Agency formed part of Transport Canberra and City Services in July 2016 to guide the delivery of light rail as part of an integrated transport network for the city – including future light rail routes.

-Ongoing planning discussions between Transport Canberra and City Services and the National Capital Authority began as well as wide-spread community consultation on the potential routes for the expansion to Woden light rail project in mid-2017.
+Ongoing planning discussions between Transport Canberra and City Services and the National Capital Authority began as well as community consultation on the potential routes for the expansion of light rail to Woden in mid-2017.

-Passing through national land, the next components of light rail to Woden attracted the interest of a Commonwealth Inquiry in 2018/2019 while planning for Canberra’s first fully integrated transport network was underway.
+Passing through national land, the next component of light rail to Woden was the subject of a Commonwealth Inquiry in 2018/2019, while planning for Canberra’s fully integrated transport network was underway.

-Canberra Metro completed heavy construction on the Gungahlin to City alignment in January 2018 with operational testing underway until April 2019, 32 million dollars under budget.
+Canberra Metro completed heavy construction on the Gungahlin to City alignment in January 2019 with operational testing underway until April 2019, 32 million dollars under budget.
 Operations commenced on 20 April 2019, with more than one million passenger boardings in the first three months.